unibe-geodata-modelling/2021-lake-outburst-modelling/README.md

 The "Spize Stei" rock formation above Lake Oeschinen is moving, there is a possibility that the falling down rocks will hit Lake Oeschinen and steadly fill up the lake and create a natural dam in front of it.
 As there is a potential that the dam would break, two lake outburst scenarios (one for a small flood and one for a big flood)were modelled in BASEMENT.
 Further details about the modelling itself can be found in the pdf document.

 ## Puropose
 The two resulting flood layers were further processed in Python to determine the number of affected buildings as well their respective building type.
-Furthermore the maximum flow depths at each building was devided into five categories for the visualisation of the affected buildings in QGIS.
+Furthermore, the maximum flow depths at each building was devided into five categories for the visualisation of the affected buildings in QGIS.

 ## How To Use It